Life Insurance Broker, Agent, Advisor: What's The Difference? (Canada-Specific Guide!)

 However, once approved and enrolled, you’ll remain covered as long as you were truthful on your application and continue making your monthly payments.
 This means even if your condition worsens, the terms of your insurance policy will remain in effect.

 Yes, most diabetics can get term life insurance coverage.
-Diabetes is a relatively common and manageable health issue, and life insurance companies will factor this into the quote they provide you when you apply.
+Diabetes is a relatively common and manageable health issue that can be controlled with healthy choices and consuming healthy foods.
+Life insurance companies will take this into account when providing you with a quote during the application process.

 During the application process, you’ll need to complete a health questionnaire and undergo a medical exam, where your prospective insurer will review the risk factors and severity of your condition.